M.A. Chaplaincy Studies

 A Unique Programme

 St Padarn’s M.A. in Chaplaincy Studies is a unique development, validated by Durham University, that supports in‑service chaplains in their practice and ministry.
 We offer postgraduate education in chaplaincy studies in association with relevant professional bodies.
 Our programme will expand your thinking and broaden your awareness of both the theoretical and practical aspects of your work.

 Given our 20 years’ experience at equipping chaplains from across the UK and beyond, there are plenty of good reasons to join us at St Padarn’s.

-Watch what one of our Army Chaplain's has to say about the course
+Hear what our students have to say about the course:

 Our Master’s Programme